 If your score is 150 or above, it’s not a particularly low score, depending on which law school you want to attend and how your GPA balances your LSAT for that school.
 Let’s focus this conversation for those of you below a 147 LSAT.
 In general, if you are in the mid-140’s or above, I have had success helping applicants fulfill their law school admission goals as long as people are flexible about where to attend.
 But once you get below that number, you’re fighting an uphill battle.

 What a Low LSAT Score Means

-I get a lot of calls from people with scores lower than 147.
-There are certain people whose chances will not be helped even with advice from a law school admission consultant.
-We are not, after all, miracle workers.
 If your LSAT score is in the 130s or low 140s, it’s very hard to find an ABA law school anywhere in the US that will offer you unrestricted acceptance (especially in the increasingly competitive environment).
 And you’ll be paying full price if you get lucky enough to get in to one of these questionable schools where the outcomes are far from guaranteed.

 It may be possible to gain acceptance to a conditional program at an ABA law school (especially with scores in the low to mid 140s) but even that has its problems.
-You may get yourself into Appalachia or somewhere to try the conditional course, and then they may only offer acceptance to 2 of the 100 participants.
+You may get yourself into Nova Southeastern or somewhere to try the conditional course, and then they may only offer acceptance to 2 of the 100 participants.
 The problem is that once you are unsuccessful in gaining acceptance through a conditional admission program, other law schools will be hard pressed to find a reason to give you a chance at their own school, even with a slightly improved LSAT score.